Cyber-Dioxide/WordList-Gen/README.md

 11. Type cat passwords.txt too see all the created passwords

 # Help
-if you are facing any isue in my tools! iam mostly active on Instagram @coding_memz
+if you are facing any isue in my tools! iam mostly active on Instagram @cyber_dioxide_